R4mBLeR/Simple-Coords/README.md

+# Simple Coords
 https://www.curseforge.com/minecraft/mc-mods/simple-coords

-Simple mod to show Coords, Facing, FPS
+Simple Fabric mod to show Coords, Facing, FPS.
+## Compability
+The mod is compatible with all other modifications